 - Gambling losses.
 They can offset any taxable gambling or prize winnings you must report.

 Small business owners who file Schedule C will need all receipts and documentation pertaining to the company, including:

 - Income statements, such as 1099-MISC forms and payment stubs for amounts not required to be reported on a 1099.

 - Home size and size of space used as a home office.

 - Self-employed health insurance payments.

 - Keogh, SEP, SIMPLE and other self-employed pension plan contributions.

 Did your marital status change during the year?
-If you divorced, did you receive or pay any alimony?

 Are you supporting anyone not living with you?

 Did you adopt a child or begin the adoption process last year?